MozMM/MovieRater/README.md

 3) Clone repo to your local machine.

-4) Rename the .env-example file the root directory, removing '-example' so it's now like this: MovieRater/.env
+4) Rename the .env-example file in the root directory, removing '-example' so it's like this: MovieRater/.env

 5) In this .env file, add your API key to this variable: REACT_APP_MOVIE_API_KEY=*"Paste your API key for The Movie Database here"*
 * (API key was sent with a specific submission.
 If you're another party interested in running this project, please email me for a key.)